Trent Alexander-Arnold: Liverpool defender to leave club on a free transfer amid expected move to Real Madrid

 The 26-year-old started this season as one of the three key Liverpool players out of contract this summer, and while Liverpool extended Mohamed Salah and Virgil van Dijk's deals by two years, they will lose Alexander-Arnold for no fee.

-In an interview with LFC TV, Alexander-Arnold revealed there was the possibility of staying at the club, but revealed he needed a change in his career.
+In an interview with LFC TV, Alexander-Arnold admitted there was the possibility of staying at the club, but revealed he needed a change in his career.

 Asked if staying at Liverpool was ever a possibility, Alexander-Arnold said: "One hundred per cent, a massive possibility.